March 29th 2018

 - Technical quality is important

 Images must be an accurate representation of the species or subject matter.
 Titles must be specific and correct.
-Creatures are expected to be alive and free in the wild, not domesticated or in Zoos etc. If controlled conditions are used this should be declared with the exception of micro or macro detail.
-Geology, weather, climatology and ecology are permissible but should be correctly titled to show their significance in the natural world.
-Derivations or any form of manipulation that alters the truth or photographic statement are ineligible.
+Creatures are expected to be alive and free in the wild, not domesticated or in Zoos or in any controlled conditions.

 - Subject matter will be living creatures and uncultivated plants shown in their natural habitat or geological or other natural phenomena